Top Ten Greatest Philosophical Questions of All Time

 Means-based theories, like Kant’s categorical imperative, involve some kind of a priori rule which it must always be wrong to violate.
 Here, too, we also end up with nonsensical results, for if it’s wrong to kill, then it’s wrong to kill someone who will kill others, such as an active shooter.

-Proponents on both sides have tried to rescue their theories by introducing additional criteria – such as that it's okay to kill as long as it's in defense of others, or that it's not okay to kill unless there's been a serious transgression.
-But in each case, there's always yet another imaginable circumstance that would seem to lead us astray and which requires yet another clarification.
-Is killing a captured killer justified as a defense of others?
-If she demonstrates genuine remorse, is she ever deserving of parole?
-What if she got free and killed again?
+Proponents on both sides have tried to rescue their theories by introducing additional criteria – such as that it's okay to kill as long as it's in defense of others, that it's not okay to kill unless that person has committed a serious transgression.
+But in each case, there's always yet another imaginable circumstance that would seem to lead us astray and which requires yet a further clarifying rule.
+Is it okay to murder someone who killed people in the past but who cannot anymore (say, because they are quadriplegic)?
+Are rapists ever deserving of parole?
+Is it okay to torture someone who may or may not have information necessary to save lives?

-And so it goes, on and on, in an infinite regress that brings us right back around to the original problem: what counts as lying, cheating, stealing, murder, etc.?
-How do we know for sure what is right or wrong?
-Is this particular case in the newspaper murder or justifiable homicide?
+And so it goes, on and on, in an infinite regress that brings us right back around to the original problem: what counts as lying, cheating, stealing, murder, etc. in each specific case?
+How do we know for sure what is right or wrong in practice?
+What counts as justifiable homicide?
 What about suicide?
 Is it wrong to kill yourself?
 Is it wrong to assist an elderly person with suicide?
 What if they are facing a long, painful death?
-And where any of those things are clearly wrong, what is an appropriate punishment, given the exigent circumstances?
+And where any of those things are clearly wrong, what is a fair and appropriate punishment, given the exigent circumstances?

 What about situations that don't involve a clear moral transgression, such as how to equitably divide an estate between four children not all of whom contributed equally to elder care?
 Or the best way to divide limited resources (i.e., scholarships) between variously disadvantaged applicants?
 And while we're at it, is it ever justified to take from one to give to another, and if so, how would we calculate an objectively just rate of taxation?
 Is mass analysis of personal metadata by the government part of an appropriate balance between liberty and security?
-Is it morally justified to fire a missile at a building full of civilians, including women and children, in order to kill a known terrorist?
+Is it morally justified to fire a missile at a known terrorist when he's surrounded by relatives, including children?
 At what point is it acceptable to test gene therapies on living people?
 Is it a crime to make copies of someone's memories without their permission?
 Is it immoral to set foot on a potentially habitable world where biological contamination by even one bacterium could alter that planet's entire deep future?

 #2) How can I know anything?